SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

          reporting | administration_condition         | table | root
          reporting | asmt                             | table | root
         ...
         ```
+* [ ] Test connectivity between S3, Aurora and Redshift.
+The data migration uses S3 to stage data between the warehouse
+and the data marts.
+This is a good time to verify that the required connectivity and permissions are in place for that.
+    * Export test file from Aurora.
+Connect to the warehouse using the ingest user and export a table to a test file.
+        ```bash
+        mysql -h rdw-opus-warehouse-cluster.[aws-randomization] --user=rdw-ingest --password=password warehouse
+        mysql> SELECT id, code FROM completeness INTO OUTFILE S3 's3://rdw-opus-archive/completeness' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+        Query OK, 2 rows affected (0.13 sec)
+        ```
+    * Import test file to Redshift.
+Connect to redshift using the ingest user and import the test file into the table.
+        ```bash
+        psql --host=rdw-opus.[aws-randomization] --port=5439 --username=rdwopusingest --password --dbname=opus
+        prod=> COPY reporting.staging_completeness (id, code) FROM 's3://rdw-opus-archive/completeness.part_00000' CREDENTIALS 'aws_iam_role=arn:aws:iam::[aws-randomization]' FORMAT AS CSV DELIMITER ',' COMPUPDATE OFF;
+        INFO:  Load into table 'staging_completeness' completed, 2 record(s) loaded successfully.
+        ```
 * [ ] Create Roles / Permissions
 	* All this is for the component `Reporting`